 Recruitment is carried out on the sole basis of the applicant's abilities and suitability for the job.
-Gender, sexual orientation, disability, marital status, age, religion, race, nationality, colour, ethnic or national origin will not justify the non-recruitment of an applicant.
+Age, disability, gender reassignment, marital status, sexual orientation, race, religion, nationality, colour, ethnic or national origin will not justify the non-recruitment of an applicant.